Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions: Supplement to ``Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions''

 \subsection{Clearing tone}

 As described in the main text, we expect the trap depth to be $\Delta - E_A(\phi = 0.47) \approx10.7$~GHz.
 To test that our observed behavior is due to quasiparticles trapping in Andreev states, we attempt to clear these trapped quasiparticles by injecting a tone with sufficient energy to excite the trapped quasiparticles into the continuum of available states above the gap.
 Fig.~\ref{clearing_tone} shows the microwave response of the resonator as a function of a 17~GHz tone drive power.
+This frequency was chosen as it is higher than the trap depth and, due to details of our device and measurement setup, couples energy efficiently into the resonator.
 Ensemble measurements of the reflection coefficient show that, when driven strongly, the resonance curve recovers the single Lorentzian shape that it has at 0 flux.
 We also see that the second and third modes apparent in the continuous IQ measurements have greatly reduced amplitudes, indicating that QPs spend far less time in trap states as the 17~GHz tone clears them out.
-Combined with the qualitative flux dependence of trapping —trapping modes move farther apart and become stronger as the flux bias becomes deeper— we take this as definitive evidence of QP trapping, similar to that shown in ensemble measurements of similar devices~\cite{Levenson-Falk2014a}.
+Combined with the qualitative flux dependence of trapping\textemdash trapping modes move farther apart and become stronger as the flux bias becomes deeper\textemdash we take this as definitive evidence of QP trapping, similar to that shown in ensemble measurements of similar devices~\cite{Levenson-Falk2014a}.
+We note that the frequency of the clearing tone can be swept to spectroscopically measure the exact energies of trapped QPs.
+We plan such spectroscopic measurements in future studies.